Clontarf, Queensland: Amenities

-Peninsula Life Church is at 3-7 Lavelle Court (27.2467°S 153.0938°E).
+Peninsula Life Church is at 3–7 Lavelle Court (27.2467°S 153.0938°E).
 It is part of the Wesleyan Methodist Church.

 The Clontarf branch of the Queensland Country Women's Association meets at the corner of Victoria Avenue and Georgina Street at Woody Point.

 Public transport

-Clontarf is served by several bus routes: Route 315, a limited-stops Monday-Friday service to Brisbane City; Route 693, an internal route within Redcliffe City, and Routes 690 and 695 to Sandgate railway station, an approximately 10- to 15-minute commute.
+Clontarf is served by several bus routes: Route 694, an internal route within Redcliffe City, and Routes 690 and 691 to Sandgate railway station, an approximately 10- to 15-minute commute.
 All services are provided by Hornibrook Bus Lines.